redhat-manufacturing/device-edge-workshops/exercises/rhde_gitops/demo/README.md

   > That application needs quite large container images.
 If you are running the demo/workshop in an environment with low bandwidth you might use any other container image that you know would work better.

 2. Here you have two options.
-First you can go into the AAP and run the Job "Create Quadlet APP" or you can change something (for example, change the port) on the descriptor on Gitea and see how EDA gets the Job launched for you.
+First you can go into the AAP and run the Template "Create Quadlet APP" or you can change something (for example, change the port) on the descriptor on Gitea and see how EDA gets the Job launched for you.
 If you choose the second option remember to open first the "Jobs" page in the AAP so people can see how the Job is auto-launched.

+  >**Note**
+  >
+  > You can also open a Terminal in the edge device and run `watch podman ps` command as root and keep that CLI visible to check how the new Containers created right after running the AAP Template or changing the file in Gitea.

-3. Go the edge device Terminal and as the root user (this time we deployed a root container in contrast with all the rest of containers that were rootless) check the running containers:
+3. Go to the edge device Terminal and as the root user (this time we deployed a root container in contrast with all the rest of containers that were rootless) check the running containers:

 ```bash
 [root@edge-848bcd4d1537 ~]# podman ps